KSCumnock/KSCumnock.github.io/holmanager/EMAIL_SETUP_GUIDE.md

 4. Follow the prompts to connect your email account
 5. Note down your **Service ID** (e.g., "service_abc123")

-### Step 3: Create an Email Template
+### Step 3: Create TWO Email Templates

+You need to create two separate templates - one for employees and one for admins.

+#### Template 1: Employee Notification (Approve/Decline/Cancel)

 1. Go to "Email Templates" in your EmailJS dashboard
 2. Click "Create New Template"
-3. Use this template structure:
+3. Name it "Employee Holiday Notification"

 **Subject:**
 ```